 placement and credit can be achieved in many ways including

 standardized AP, IB-HL, and British-based A-level exams, as well

 as (locally written) placement exams which you can take online

 - Local placement exams are available online to matriculated

-students starting in early August, and are taken by those whose
+students starting in early August, and are taken only by those whose

 have either not taken a standardized placement exam, or wish to

-improve their current placement.
+improve their current (default) placement.
 Placements exams must be taken

 placement before enrolling in fall-term classes.
 You will